 5. Or don’t search at all!

 You know that horrible waste of time wherein you spend so long perusing and debating in search of the perfect thing to watch that by the time you’ve made your selection, you don’t actually have enough minutes left to watch it anymore?
 For those of you who do that more often than you care to admit, there’s Flix Roulette!
 It’s a very easy tool that chooses your entertainment for you.
 You can narrow down the field by medium, genre, rating, actor, director, and/or keyword, or you can leave it all blank and see where roulette takes you.
 Trust!

 If you’re using Google Chrome, you can download Netflix Enhancer, which will completely change the way you binge.
 The app’s variety of added functions includes trailers, Rotten Tomatoes ratings, and links to the IMDb profile for every title.

 7. Keep track of what’s coming and going

 There’s no worse feeling than letting something sit in your queue for weeks only to discover it’s vanished the day you finally sit down to watch it.
 You can keep track of what’s about to leave Netflix every month — as well as what’s coming soon — by checking back right here at EW.com toward the end of the month.
-(Curious about July?
-Here’s everything leaving, here’s everything arriving, and here are EW’s picks among the latter.)
+(Curious about March?
+Here’s everything leaving and here’s everything arriving.)

 8. Optimize your algorithm by banishing users and curating your history